Netgate/frr/doc/user/bgp.rst

    specified in RFC 5082.
 With this command, only neighbors that are the specified number of hops away will be allowed to become neighbors.
 This command is mutually exclusive with *ebgp-multihop*.

+.. index:: [no] neighbor PEER capability extended-nexthop
+.. clicmd:: [no] neighbor PEER capability extended-nexthop

+   Allow bgp to negotiate the extended-nexthop capability with it's peer.
+   If you are peering over a v6 LL address then this capability is turned on automatically.
+If you are peering over a v6 Global Address then turning on this command will allow BGP to install v4 routes with v6 nexthops if you do not have v4 configured on interfaces.

+.. index:: [no] bgp fast-external-failover
+.. clicmd:: [no] bgp fast-external-failover

+   This command causes bgp to not take down ebgp peers immediately when a link flaps.  `bgp fast-external-failover` is the default and will not be displayed as part of a `show run`.
+The no form of the command turns off this ability.

+.. index:: [no] bgp default ipv4-unicast
+.. clicmd:: [no] bgp default ipv4-unicast

+   This command allows the user to specify that v4 peering is turned on by default or not.
+This command defaults to on and is not displayed.
+   The `no bgp default ipv4-unicast` form of the command is displayed.

+.. index:: [no] neighbor PEER advertisement-interval (0-600)
+.. clicmd:: [no] neighbor PEER advertisement-interval (0-600)

+   Setup the minimum route advertisement interval(mrai) for the peer in question.
+This number is between 0 and 600 seconds, with the default advertisement interval being 0.

 .. _bgp-peer-filtering: